Rethinking a Nursery App Experience

 Problem

-As a parent and regular user of an existing nursery app, I’ve come to realise that the app lacks depth and fails to provide a holistic, easily navigable experience.
+As a parent and regular user of a nursery app, I found that the one I was using fell short of what I expected and didn’t offer a holistic or easily navigable experience.

 • The app is split into two main sections: a single feed for child, nursery, and teacher updates, and a settings area.
 While functional, the current setup feels limiting.